 Alumni of the health administration graduate program with a cumulative GPA of 3.5 and alumni of the health administration undergraduate program with a cumulative GPA of 3.25 are eligible to be a member of the UPD-GSU Chapter.

 - Pledging and initiation

-Candidates may be considered for membership after completion of at least 18 credit hours and only after declaring a major in health administration.
+Candidates may be considered for membership after completion of Graduation Application.

 1. General Administration

 a.
 The Chair of the GSU Health Administration Department appoints a full-time faculty member to administer the UPD-GSU Chapter.